 "And he said to the vineyard-keeper, 'Behold, for three years I have come looking for fruit on this fig tree without finding any.
 Cut it down!
 Why does it even use up the ground?'Luke 13:7(NASB)

-John was the last Old Testament prophet who came in the spirit of Elijah to call the nation to REPENT, for the kingdom of heaven was near and their King was in their midst, but they refused – and so the time arrived when His teaching style changed and Jesus started to talk in parables, because Israel's ears were deaf, their eyes blinded and their hearts would not believe.
+John was the last Old Testament prophet, who came in the spirit of Elijah to call the nation to REPENT, for the kingdom of heaven was near and their King was in their midst, but they refused – even with Jesus teaching them Himself - and so the time arrived when His teaching style changed and Jesus started to talk in parables because Israel's ears were deaf, their eyes were blinded, and their hearts would not believe.

 The parable of the fruitless fig tree was a vivid picture of apostate Israel, who refused to repent of their sin.
 They could proudly predict an approaching storm or forecast a sunny day and yet failed to recognise the time of their visitation from God.
 Pride in their Jewish heritage caused them to be haughty instead of humble.
 They could not comprehend that they were sinners in need of salvation, nor could they recognise the barrenness of their soul or the importance of repenting of their sin, both individually and nationally.

 Was the parable no more than another call for Israel to repent of their sin, rather than an indication that the fig tree would be cut down in twelve month's time and the day of God's judgement be poured out on His sinful nation?
-Was it Christ's prayer on the cross that delayed the judgement which should have taken place six months after this resurrection? - "Father forgive them for they know not what they do".
-Was it Stephen's plea when he was brutally murdered by the Sanhedrin that postponed the outpouring of God's wrath on His errant nation? - "Lord, lay not this sin to their charge".
+Was it Christ's prayer on the Cross that delayed the judgement which should have taken place six months after His Resurrection?
+"Father forgive them for they know not what they do."
+Was it Stephen's plea when he was brutally murdered by the Sanhedrin that postponed the outpouring of God's wrath on His errant nation?
+"Lord, lay not this sin to their charge."

-Heavenly Father, thank You for giving me an understanding of Your word and help me learn even more from parables like the fruitless fig tree.
-Thank You that You have postponed Your righteous judgement on Your nation Israel, and brought so many men and women into the kingdom of Your dear Son over the past two thousand years.
-I pray that my ears would be open to Your voice, my eye open to Your truth and my heart willing to be led and guided by the indwelling Holy Spirit.
-Thank You that in Christ I have all I need for life and godliness and help me to walk in spirit and truth all the days of my life, for Your greater praise and glory - this I ask in Jesus' name, AMEN.
+Heavenly Father, thank You for giving me an understanding of Your Word.
+Help me learn even more from parables like the fruitless fig tree.
+Thank You that You have postponed Your righteous judgement on Your nation Israel and brought so many men and women into the kingdom of Your dear Son over the past two thousand years.
+I pray that my ears would be open to Your voice, my eyes open to Your truth, and my heart willing to be led and guided by the indwelling Holy Spirit.
+Thank You that in Christ, I have all I need for life and godliness.
+Help me to walk in spirit and truth all the days of my life, for Your greater praise and glory.
+In Jesus' name, AMEN.